KeeCLI/kee.py/README.md

 When you use an account, `Kee`:

 1. Validates SSO credentials (refreshes if needed)
-2. Sets `AWS_PROFILE` environment variable
-3. Sets `KEE_CURRENT_ACCOUNT` environment variable
-4. Sets `KEE_ACTIVE_SESSION` flag to prevent nested sessions
-5. Updates shell prompt to show current account
+2. Updates shell prompt to show current account
-6. Starts a new shell session
+3. Starts a new shell session
-7. Cleans up when you exit
+4. Cleans up when you exit

 ### Session management